cspr-rad/kairos-spec/src/spec.typ

 The smart contract offers the following API and verifications:
 - POST deposit: sender's public key, token ID, token amount, new Merkle root, ZKP verifying the Merkle root, sender's signature
-  // TODO: Do we want the sender's signature to be part of the ZKP, or checked "manually" by the L1?
   - Verify that this amount of tokens can be sent, and take it out of the sender's 1 account
   - Verify the ZKP given public inputs
   - Update the smart contract's state
-- POST withdrawal: Receiver's public key, token ID, token amount, new Merkle root, ZKP verifying the merkle root, receiver's signature
+- POST withdrawal: Receiver's public key, token ID, token amount, new Merkle root, ZKP verifying the merkle root
   - Move the appropriate amount of tokens to the receiver's L1 account
   - Verify the ZKP given public inputs
   - Update the smart contract's state